-We have built two prototype display matrices: a static display matrix of 48x48 tiles and a dynamic matrix with a 16x8 set of linear motion controllers.
-The tile spacing is 1 inch by 1 inch and 2.5 inches by 2.5 inches, respectively.
+We have built two prototype display matrices: a static set of display matrix of 48x48 tiles (figure 6c) and a dynamic matrix with a 2x8 set of linear motion controllers (figure 7b).
+These controllers are gauged together.
+In our current configuration, we have built 8 such tile matrices, providing a 16x8 display matrix (figure 7b).
+The tile spacing is 1 inch by 1 inch and 2.5 inches by 2.5 inches for static and dynamic display matrices, respectively.
 Two EPSON PowerLite 8100i projectors with wide field of view lens are used in our study.
 We use the 16x16 tiles of the static display matrix to display a scene of a sole torus.
-Figure 8 shows the resulting imagery of the scene.
-Figure 8a and 8b are the scene image and its depth image.
-The surface model constructed from the depth image is of 16x16 tiles on the display matrix (figure 8c).
-Figure 8d and 8e show that the distorted images are cast on the display surface without and with "false" shadow removal.
-The pictures are taken with the camera at the reference view.
-Figure 8f shows the picture taken at an angle of approximately 8 degrees from the reference view.
+Figure 6 shows the resulting imagery of the scene.
+Figure 6a and 6b are the scene image and its depth image.
+The surface model constructed from the depth image is of 16x16 tiles on the display matrix surface (figure 6c).
+Since the background tiles are uniform in depth, we only show the tiles here that are projected onto the torus.
+Figure 6d and 6e show that the distorted images are cast on the display surface without and with "false" shadow removal.
+The pictures are taken with a camera at the center of the walking area.
+Figure 6f shows the picture taken at an angle of approximately 8 degrees from this view.

-Figure 9 shows artificial landscape imagery.
-Figure 9c and 9a are the simulated landscape scene image and its depth image created by Bryce4 [14].
-Figure 9b is the picture of the display surface model configured from figure 9a on our dynamic display matrix.
-Figure 9d shows the combined projection from the two projectors on the non-planar surface.
+Figure 7 shows artificial landscape imagery.
+Figure 7c and 7a are the simulated landscape scene image and its depth image created by Bryce4 [14].
+Figure 7b is the picture of the display surface model configured from figure 7a on our dynamic display matrix.
+Figure 7d shows the combined projection from the two projectors on the non-planar surface.
+We also have an animation of the teapot bouncing through the dynamic matrix surface at 5 frames per second.